ezzarghili/xdev.ma/content/post/3-slim-golang-app-based-docker-image.md

 `-w` will disable DWARF generation, meaning you no long will be able use debug information with tools like `gdb` to debug the binary or `pprof` to profile it, or any other tool that depends on this information be availble in the binary.

-Thank you for reading looking forward to write my next post :)
+Thank you for reading, I am looking forward to writing my next post :)